-The Diocese of Kajo-Keji (DKK) is one of the thirty-one dioceses of the Episcopal Church of South Sudan and Sudan (ECSS & S).
+The Diocese of Kajo-Keji (DKK) is one of the 43 Dioceses of the Episcopal Church of South Sudan and Sudan (ECSS & S).
 The diocese borders Juba county on the North, Lainya and Morobo counties on the West, Magwi county on the East and Moyo and Yumbe Districts of Uganda on the southern part.

 The word Kajo-Keji means “calves in the kraal”.
 Meaning, the land of Kajo-Keji has been well known for its abundance in cattle, goats and chickens.